Columbia Center for Oral History Research: Apollo Theater Oral History Project

 This project compiled about 70 hours of narrative discussing the Apollo Theater through the lens of African-American history, the history of music and performance, and the history of New York City.
 The primary interviewers are Brent Hayes Edwards and Steve Rowland who were assisted by Gustavo Azendha, Karald Kisiedu, and Jennella Young.
-The funding for this project was provided by the Apollo Theater Foundation who receive their support from Edward and Leslye Phillips Family Foundation, Rockefeller Foundation, and New York Community Trust.
+The funding for this project was provided by the Apollo Theater Foundation who receive their support from Edward and Leslye Phillips Family Foundation, Rockefeller Foundation, and The New York Community Trust.

 Carnegie Corporation Oral History Project

 Most recently running from October 2011 to September 2013, the oral history project focusing on the Carnegie Corporation has been a lasting effort.
 The first of three projects began in 1966 and ran until 1974 compiling 479 hours of interviews which translates into 9948 pages of transcript.
 The second phase beginning in 1996 gathered 216 hours, 52 of which are video.
 Most recently, the project has been studying how the organization was run under President Vartan Gregorian, however, this global philanthropy organization will have most of its 100-year history documented by this project.